jakobhviid/BigDataCourseExercises/lectures/04/exercises.md

 A file containing a SparkApplication that will run the pi estimation program has been created for this exercise.
 It contains comments to better explain the different parts of it.

-**Task:** Inspect the [spark-application.yaml](./spark-application.yaml) file
+**Task:** Inspect the [02-spark-application.yaml](./02-spark-application.yaml) file

-Before you apply the file you need to sign in to MinIO Console and upload any file to a folder called "eventlogs" or else the Spark job will fail.
+Before you apply the file you need to sign in to MinIO Console and upload any file to a folder called "eventlogs" in the "spark-logs" bucket or the Spark job will fail.
 The reason you need to upload a file to the folder is because you can't have empty folders in MinIO.

-**Task:** Apply the [spark-application.yaml](./spark-application.yaml) file and then watch the pods being created using `kubectl get pods -w`
+**Task:** Apply the [02-spark-application.yaml](./02-spark-application.yaml) file and then watch the pods being created using `kubectl get pods -w`

 You should see a pod called `pyspark-pi-...` being created, shortly after that a pod called `pyspark-pi-...-driver` will be created.
 Shortly after that 3 pods called `pythonpi-...-exec-{1,2,3}` will be created.
 The exec pods will then finish, which is then followed by the driver becoming "Completed", and the `pyspark-pi` pod will also become "Completed".